Daniel Keith: Film, TV, Stage

-Keith was cast in his first theater play in New York in 2013 in Mark Hooker's Miss Longview Texas Drag Pagent as the promiscuous cowboy, Willey.
-As an excuse to be on as many television and movie sets as possible, to learn as much as he could, Keith worked as a background actor and as a stand-in for Mark Ruffalo, Jim Parsons, and Joe Mantello in Normal Heart and for Justin Timberlake in Runner Runner and the first two seasons of Gotham for Cory Michael Smith.
-He shot his first short film, called Rambler, in 2013 that would win him several acting awards for playing a scarred up Cockney serial killer.
-He was cast in his first television appearance in Person of Interest on CBS as a bomb maker, named Isaac.
-He has also appeared in shows such as The Blacklist (NBC), Blindspot (NBC), and Marvel's Luke Cage (Netflix).
+Keith was cast in his first theater play in New York in 2013 in Mark Hooker's Miss Longview Texas Drag Pageant as the promiscuous cowboy, Willey.
+As an excuse to be on as many television and movie sets as possible, to learn as much as he could, Keith worked as a background actor and as a stand-in for Mark Ruffalo, Jim Parsons, and Joe Mantello in Normal Heart, for Justin Timberlake in Runner Runner, and for Cory Michael Smith in the first two seasons of Gotham.
+He shot his first short film, called Rambler, in 2013.
+He was cast in his first television appearance in Person of Interest as a bomb maker, named Isaac.
+He has also appeared in shows such as The Blacklist, Blindspot, and Marvel's Luke Cage.

 In 2017 he wrote, directed, produced, and starred in his directorial debut feature of Love in Kilnerry.
-The film went on to win 45 awards and 26 nominations before being distributed theatrically nationwide.
-In 2022, The Producers Guild of America granted Keith the Producers Mark (p.g.a.) to be used in the film for his extensive work producing the film.
 His company, Archway Pictures, teamed up with Mutiny Pictures to expand the theatrical release nationally.